amo-tech-ai/amoaico/docs/design-system.md

-# 🎨 Design System & UI Kit: AMO AI
+# 🎨 Design System & UI Kit: Sunai

 **Document Status:** Version 1.0 - Published
 **Author:** Senior UI/UX Engineer
-**Goal:** To establish a single source of truth for the visual and interactive elements of the AMO AI website.
+**Goal:** To establish a single source of truth for the visual and interactive elements of the Sunai website.
 This document ensures consistency, accelerates development, and maintains a high-quality user experience.

 ---